 Why You Were NOT Hired After Your Interview

-If you were not hired, even after your interview went pretty well, there are a couple of reasons why.
+If you were not hired, even after your interview went pretty well, there could be several reasons why.
 Here are the more likely reasons why you were not chosen:

 Sometimes you didn’t get the job due to other reasons, either internal to the company or external factors.
 These are quite rare during the interview process, but they do happen sometimes:

-- A workforce study came back with information that the position was not feasible for their current projects and goals.
+- A workforce study revealed that the position was not feasible for their current projects and goals.

 - A hiring freeze came across due to market conditions.

-- Either their offer was rescinded (prior to signature) or your counter-offer was rejected due to working conditions.
+- Either their offer was rescinded (before signature), or your counter-offer was rejected due to working conditions.

-Other times, you were rejected due to nefarious reasons and everyone’s time was wasted.
-You shouldn’t run into this too much, but if you do, you weren’t hired due to:
+Other times, you were rejected for nefarious reasons, and everyone’s time was wasted.
+You shouldn’t run into this too much, but if you do, you weren’t hired due to the following:

 - Visa abuse.
 The company wanted an excuse to apply for an H1B visa.
-Sometimes difficult job requirements with low pay gets posted in order to get no qualified applicants.
-You will see these occasionally and wonder who applies to these types of jobs.
+Sometimes, difficult job requirements with low pay get posted to get no qualified applicants.
+You will see these occasionally and wonder who actually applies to these types of jobs.
 Now you know.
-These jobs don’t always interview and if for some reason you apply to one, expect to be disqualified (overqualified) some how.
+These jobs don’t always interview, and if for some reason you apply to one, expect to be disqualified (overqualified) somehow.